MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

 ```

 A single instance of a **ConcurrentDictionary** object is passed to each script block to collect the
 objects.
-Since the **ConcurrentDictionary** is thread safe, it is safe to modified by each parallel
+Since the **ConcurrentDictionary** is thread safe, it is safe to be modified by each
-script.
-A non-thread-safe object, such as **System.Collections.Generic.Dictionary**, would not be
+parallel script.
+A non-thread-safe object, such as **System.Collections.Generic.Dictionary**, would
-safe to use here.
+not be safe to use here.

 > [!NOTE]
-> This example is a very inefficient use of `-Parallel` parameter.
+> This example is a very inefficient use of **Parallel** parameter.
 The script simply adds the input
 > object to a concurrent dictionary object.
 It is trivial and not worth the overhead of invoking
 > each script in a separate thread.
-Running `ForEach-Object` normally without the `-Parallel` switch
+Running `ForEach-Object` normally without the **Parallel**
-> is much more efficient and faster.
-This example is only intended to demonstrate how to use thread
+> switch is much more efficient and faster.
+This example is only intended to demonstrate how to use
-> safe variables.
+> thread safe variables.

 ### Example 15: Writing errors with parallel execution